kasir-barati/react/.github/docs/components.md

 - Isolated pieces of UI.
 - UI is built from small units like buttons, text, and images.
-- React apps are made out of components.
+- ReactJS apps are made out of components.

   ![Component definition](./assets/component.png)